 Finally the cardiologist agreed to place me on red yeast rice instead of a statin.
 So far, so good.
 I am regaining the strength in my right leg.
 I can now use it to get out of the pool.

-My concern is that a friend took red yeast rice for a few months and lost the strength in his arms.
+My concern is that a friend took RYR for a few months and lost the strength in his arms.
 He stopped it and is in recovery mode now.
 Is muscle weakness a side effect of red yeast rice?